Maniac (1980 film): Censorship

 Since the film was not submitted to the MPAA, the film was released unrated, with the designation "For adults only".
 Despite the poster stating "No one under 17 will be admitted", a severely-edited version of the film received an R-Rating in the South and was distributed in March 1981 in several other States such as California, of the unrated version shortly after its first U.S. domestic release in New York in January 1981.

 The film was refused a classification by the British Board of Film Classification upon its original cinema release and was additionally banned for video in 1998, but was later passed at an 18 certificate in 2002 with 58 seconds of cuts.
-Passed uncut by the BBFC for 2022 release from 88 Films.
+In 2022, the BBFC passed the film uncut with an 18 certificate.

 In Australia, the film's promotional campaign featured a censored version of the theatrical poster image, which blacked out the scalp held in the killer's hand.